CyVerse-learning-materials/cyverse_quickstart_template/README.md

         $ pandoc -f markdown -t rst -o index.rst your_file_name.md

     For convenience, the templates have a few ReStructured text elements that may not be properly converted by Pandoc.
 You will need to check the converted ReStructured text.
-You can use an online viewer [http://rst.ninjs.org/](http://rst.ninjs.org/) or you can view live changes using restview [http://rst.ninjs.org/](http://rst.ninjs.org/)
+You can use an online viewer [http://rst.ninjs.org/](http://rst.ninjs.org/) or you can view live changes using restview.
-7. You may need to edit the *'conf.py'* file to change the following lines:
+7. You may need to edit the *'conf.py'* file to change the following values:
-     - (line 52) copyright = 'YEAR, CyVerse'
+     - copyright = 'YEAR, CyVerse'
-     - (line 113) html_theme = 'sphinx_rtd_theme'
+     - html_theme = 'sphinx_rtd_theme'
    We have provided a sample  *'conf.py'* file in the */misc* folder which you could also edit and replace.
 8. Build the tutorial: